Artisan-Lab/tag-std/primitive-sp.md

 #### 3.2.3 Derived Safety Properties
 There are two useful derived safety properties based on the previous components.

 The first one is bounded access, which requires that the pointer access with respet to an offset stays within the bound.
-This ensures that dereferencing the pointer results in a value of the expected type T.
+This ensures that dereferencing the pointer yields a value (which may not yet be initialized) of the expected type T. If initialization of the value is required, consider combining this property with psp 14.
+Init(p, T).

 **psp 8.
 Bounded(p, T, offset)**: